Catskill909/chatroom/README.md

 - Maximum file size: 10MB for audio, 5MB for images
 - Supported formats: All standard image and audio formats (JPEG, PNG, GIF, MP3, WAV, etc.)
 - Images and audio are displayed inline with chat messages

+### Account & Notifications

+#### Avatar Management
+  - Upload a custom avatar (automatically resized and compressed)
+  - Avatar updates are synced across all connected clients
+  - Supports JPG, PNG, and WebP formats

+#### Notification Settings
+  - Toggle sound effects for new messages
+  - Notification sounds play when receiving new messages (when chat is not focused)
+  - Volume control for notification sounds

+### Media Viewing

+#### Image Gallery
+  - Click any image in chat to open it in a full-screen modal
+  - Zoom and pan high-resolution images
+  - Click outside or press Escape to close

 ## Architecture